How does it work?

 Why did the British Council set up Venice Fellowships?

 The Fellowships programme was initiated in 2014 by the British Council to strengthen the British Pavilion contribution as a platform for ideas and research.
-This programme aims to educate and enrich the biennale exhibition, making it a reference point for all universities and arts institutions.
+This programme aims to enrich the biennale exhibition, making it a reference point for universities and arts institutions.
 The Fellowships offers a way of viewing and experiencing art and architecture that provides a new outlook on issues of public and private space, artistic process and display.